hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 ## The Approach

-To answer these questions we need to change the approach applied to the data management from what it currently is, to what it is within more mature, educated, less childish, and more experienced industries.
+To answer these questions we need to change the approach applied to the data management from what it currently is, to what it is within more mature, educated, experienced and less childish industries.
 The proposal is to take a look at Database Management Systems industry.
 Yes the one, where Amazon DynamoDB and Google BigTable along with PostgreSQL, MySQL/MariaDB or Apache Cassandra are already in play.
 The one, where people know something about data management.